 Complete the Placement Tests

-The deadline to take the Math and Writing Placement Tests in the Next Steps Center is Friday, December 22, 2017.
+The deadline to take the Math and Writing Placement Tests in the Next Steps Center is Monday, May 28 for summer admits and Friday, July 27 for fall admits.
 If you do not take the placement tests by the deadline, you will not be able to find out your scores at orientation, and may not be able to enroll in writing or math courses during your first semester at the UA.

 The Writing Placement Questionnaire is required for all incoming international students who intend to obtain a degree from the University of Arizona (including CESL students).